apivideo/api.video-nodejs-client/doc/api/AuthenticationApi.md

     try {
         const client = new ApiVideoClient();

-        const authenticatePayload = ''; //
+        const authenticatePayload = {
-                authenticatePayload.setApiKey(); // Your account API key.
+			apiKey: "apiKey_example", // Your account API key.
 You can use your sandbox API key, or you can use your production API key.
+		};

         // AccessToken
         const result = await client.authentication.authenticate(authenticatePayload);